GiX007/auto-suggest-offline/README.md

 - `models/` – Contains the trained ML-based models for join, groupby, and next-operator prediction, including both traditional and deep learning approaches.
 This also includes sequence models (RNN and N-gram) for next-operator prediction and affinity regression models for pivot/unpivot tasks.

 - `results/` - Training configurations, evaluation outputs and visualizations
-   - `metrics` – Training configurations, evaluation results and comparison with heuristic methods CSVs
+   - `metrics/` – Training configurations, evaluation results and comparison with heuristic methods CSVs
-   - `figures` - Visualizations from training process for ML-based predictors
+   - `figures/` - Visualizations from training process for ML-based predictors
    - `logs/` - Terminal output logs (.txt files) for training, evaluation and recommendation for both recommendation tasks

 - `docs` - Reference materials